crypto-org-chain/cronos-docs/docs/bridge/gb-testnet.md

 <img src="./assets/pioneerassets.png"   alt="centered image"/>

 If you would like to swap any of the other tokens listed, you can head to [Uniswap](https://app.uniswap.org/#/swap?chain=goerli) on Goerli testnet.
-Refer to the appendix for an example.
+Refer to [here](#swap-tokens-on-uniswap) for an example.

 #### 3. Enter the amount
 After selecting the network and token, enter and confirm the amount you would like to transfer.
 The bridge network fees will be calculated accordingly.
 You always need to pay the gas fee charged by the source network.
 Before bridging a large amount, we encourage testing a transfer of a minor amount first to ensure all the settings are correct.

-If this is the first time you are swapping this token using the Gravity Bridge, you may need to enable the contract such that the Gravity Bridge has access to this token.
-Accept Permission in your wallet.
+If this is the first time you are swapping this particular token using the Gravity Bridge, you may need to enable the contract such that the Gravity Bridge has access to this token.
+For example for USDC, click the enable button and accept permission in your wallet.
+Now you can bridge UDSC.

 <img src="./assets/enablecontract.png"   alt="centered image"/>